-- 10.27 The size of the proposed dwellings is a material planning consideration.
+- 10.32 The sizes of the proposed dwellings are a material planning consideration.
 Local Plan policy LP24 states that proposals should promote good design by ensuring they provide a high standard of amenity for future and neighbouring occupiers, and the provision of residential units of an adequate size can help to meet this objective.
 The provision of adequate living space is also relevant to some of the council's other key objectives, including improved health and wellbeing, addressing inequality, and the creation of sustainable communities.
-Epidemic-related lockdowns in 2020/21 and increased working from home have further demonstrated the need for adequate living space. - 10.28 Although the Government's Nationally Described Space Standards (March 2015, updated 2016) (NDSS) are not adopted planning policy in Kirklees, they provide useful guidance which applicants are encouraged to meet and exceed, as set out in the council's Housebuilder Design Guide SPD.
-NDSS is the Government's clearest statement on what constitutes adequately-sized units, and its use as a standard is becoming more widespread for example, since April 2021, all permitted development residential conversions were required to be NDSS-compliant - 10.29 On 20/10/2021 the applicant stated that all dwellings would be NDSS-compliant, and floorspace figures were provided on 01/12/201 verifying this.
+Epidemic-related lockdowns in 2020/21 and increased working from home have further demonstrated the need for adequate living space. - 10.33 Although the Government's Nationally Described Space Standards (March 2015, updated 2016) (NDSS) are not adopted planning policy in Kirklees, they provide useful guidance which applicants are encouraged to meet and exceed, as set out in the council's Housebuilder Design Guide SPD.
+NDSS is the Government's clearest statement on what constitutes adequately-sized units, and its use as a standard is becoming more widespread for example, since April 2021, all permitted development residential conversions were required to be NDSS-compliant - 10.34 An updated table of floorspace figures was provided by the applicant on 13/01/2022.
+This confirms that all dwellings (including those of the recently-introduced house types) would be NDSS-compliant.
+The 21 Rothbury units would remain compliant if counted as 4-bedroom units.